 - Post-Tax Income Savings rate of 50% (4000/8000)

-Once again, we are able to increase our savings by 6% with some math!
+Once again, we can increase our savings by 6% with some math!

-Now, I do not think this is fair to compute savings rate like this.
-Some people would argue that taxes are not under our control and so should not be taken into account into savings rate.
-I would argue exactly the contrary!
+Now, I do not think this is fair to compute it like this.
+Some people would argue that taxes are not under our control, and so should not be considered in your savings rate.
+I would argue precisely the contrary!

 Taxes are under your control.
 By earning more money, you are increasing your taxes.
 Moreover, there are ways to optimize your taxes.
 For instance, you can invest in tax-efficient funds.
 And you could also move to a country with lower taxes.
-This is all under your control.
+These changes are all under your control.

-Another way to increase your saving rate with math is to take into account your retirement contributions as savings.
+Another way to increase your saving rate with math is to consider your retirement contributions as savings.
 For instance, if you pay 5% of your salary every month to your 401(K) or your second pillar, you can consider this as savings.

 I think this is already borderline unfair.
 You do not have control of this contribution.
-As such, you do not have the opportunity to save it, you are forced to save it.
-For me, this is not a good usage of the savings rate.
+As such, you do not have the opportunity to save it.
+You are forced to save it.
+For me, this is not the proper usage of the savings rate.

-On the other hand, if you can choose this contribution, it could make sense to take into account.
+On the other hand, if you can choose this contribution, it could make sense to consider it.
 But for instance, if the minimum is 5% and you are contributing 7%, you should only take 2% into account.
 Since this is the only thing you control.

 Add your employer contributions as savings (unfair)

-But, we can do even better!
-Most employers are matching some contributions to the retirement account.
+But we can do even better!
+Most employers match some contributions to the retirement account.
 So we could also count it as savings.

-You have a gross income of 10’000, a net income of 9000 and 5000 of expenses.
+You have a gross income of 10’000, a net income of 9000, and 5000 of expenses.
 Again, 5% of your gross salary goes into your retirement account.
 And your employer is matching this 5%.
-Let’s take the three cases:
+We now take the three cases: